syssneck/syssneck/README.md

-- 👋 Hi, I’m @syssneck
+- 👋 Hi, I’m @syssneck/Arì
 - 👀 I’m interested in chromiecraft/azerothcore
 - 🌱 I’m currently learning a lot of new stuff
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Discord Arì#1850

 <!---
 syssneck/syssneck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.